f0nzie/matplotlib-with-rmarkdown/index.md

 # Preface {.unnumbered}

-_Last update: Thu Nov 5 19:22:01 2020 -0600 (5124cef)_
+*Last update: Thu Nov 5 19:22:01 2020 -0600 (5124cef)*

-The goal of this minimal book is thoroughly testing that Python `matplotlib` works seamlessly from within `RStudio`.
+The goal of this minimal book is thoroughly testing that Python `matplotlib` notebooks in **Rmarkdown** work seamlessly from within `RStudio`.
 Making `matplotlib` run from within RStudio using the R package `reticulate` and **Python Anaconda** has improved a lot.
 The package `reticulate` and RStudio have gone through a thorough transformation in the past few months.
 Enough to say that it's an accepted fact today that Python and R are ready to work along for the benefit of data science, machine learning and artificial intelligence.

+What has provoked this transition is the realization within the R community that porting the machine learning libraries, such **TensorFlow** and **PyTorch**, from Python to R is turning in a tedious, repetitive and redundant task.
+I had this feeling personally as I was developing **rTorch**, which is writing wrappers in R to the already existing PyTorch functions.
+The hard work is writing a new function in R routing to its corresponding function in PyTorch.
+This requires class and type validation, stick to the original length of arguments, converting R objects to Python, or PyTorch, objects, test that the conversion was correct, and finally return the R object.
+With so many functions in these machine libraries, and the dynamic change of versions, it is hard to keep up.
+Why not rather write the machine learning algorithm directly in Python within Rmarkdown blocks?

+I have been testing different ways of making this task reproducible and repeatable with several Python libraries, such as numpy, pandas, scipy, and others.
+One of the hardest to get satisfactory results is **matplotlib**, due to the inline plotting within the document.
+In the past matplotlib was causing crashes in RStudio, or simply, didn't show any plot because incompatibilities in th visualization layers.
+So annoying and frustrating to giving you incentive enough to write your own R wrappers to Python machine learning packages.
+Today, the situation has changed drastically.
+RStudio has taken the decision of making R and Python ecosystems to live harmoniously together.
+The new upcoming RStudio 1.4 -which preview version I have been testing-, really delivers R and Python super-powers.
+And best of all in great reproducible Rmarkdown!

 ## Method {.unnumbered}